gablaxian/gablaxian_jekyll/articles/creating-a-game-with-javascript/handling-user-input.md

 ## Progress

-And you can see v0.2 of the game with Gamepad support [here](http://gablaxian.com/experiments/super-js-adventure/0.2/) Or check out all the [source code](http://github.com/gablaxian/super-js-adventure) on Github.
+You can see v0.4 of the game with Gamepad support [here](/experiments/super-js-adventure/0.4/)

+Or check out all the [source code](http://github.com/gablaxian/super-js-adventure) on Github.

 <div class="pagination clearfix">